readren/json-facile/README.md

 * Automatic derivation: the conversion type-classes of custom ADTs (abstract data types) are automaticaly generated at compile-time by macros.
 Zero boilerplate.

 * An efficient JSON parser.
-Substantially faster than [spray] (around 84%), although considerably slower than [jsoniter] (around 33%).
+Substantially faster than [spray] (around 80%), although considerably slower than [jsoniter] (around 35%).
 If the JSON contains ignored fields the difference against parsers that use intermediate representations is even greater.

 * The automatic derivation works for any concrete data type.
 It's not required to be a case class nor inherit `scala.Product`.

 	The fields names, types, and encoding order is determined by, and extracted from, the concrete type's primary constructor.

 	Abstract types must be sealed and have at least one concrete implementation.

+* Non sealed abstract data types are supported with the help of a builder.

 * Scala map-like collections can be represented as either JSON objects or JSON arrays of pairs.